CEGRcode/scriptmanager-docs/docs/Tools/coordinate-manipulation/expand-bed.md

 <img src={require('/md-img/Coordinate_Manipulation/ExpandBEDWindow.png').default} style={{width:70+'%'}}/>

-### Input BED files
+### Input files (BED)

-The graphical interface restricts file selection by the `.bed` file extension.
+The graphical interface restricts file selection by the `.bed` file extension and expects input files to be in [BED format][bed-format].
 This tool supports batch processing of files.

 ### Expansion strategy & size